More about: Rome Pass

 If you are interested in the Roma Pass you will also be interested in

 If you have decided for the Roma Pass and you are going to visit the Colosseum, the Capitoline Museums, the Borghese Gallery and Castel Sant Angelo, you surely don't want to miss one of the main options not included in this tourist pass: the Vatican Museums.
 If using the Omnia Card together with the Roma Pass doesn't work for you, you can use your Roma Pass for all the monuments and museums included and then buy tickets for the Vatican on your own.
-I tell you how to do it in this article on Vatican Museum Tickets: how to buy, prices and discounts.
+I tell you how to do it in this article on Vatican Tickets and Tours.

-If you still prefer to buy the tickets separately, for example for the Colosseum, I leave you here linked my article on Rome Colosseum Tickets: how to buy, prices and schedules.
+If you still prefer to buy the tickets separately, for example for the Colosseum, I leave you here linked my article on Rome Colosseum Tickets And Tours.

 There is also the possibility of buying a combined ticket for the Colosseum and the Vatican Museums, which also includes a guided tour of both sites.
-I leave you here all the information: How to Buy Tickets for the Colosseum and the Vatican.
+I leave you here all the information: Vatican and Colosseum Tickets and Tours in Rome.